 4. Brunswick East Bakehouse

 The Brunswick East cafe opened in Dalston in 2015.
-This first location was warmingly welcomed as a highlight of Australia cafe culture (seriously, why is Australian coffee so good).
+This first location was warmingly welcomed as a highlight of Australian cafe culture (seriously, why is Australian coffee so good).
 And then, in 2019, they opened the Bakehouse in Hackney Downs.
-As a bakehouse they focus on organic and seasonal sourdoughs, as well as several wonderful pastries.
+As a bakehouse, they focus on organic and seasonal sourdoughs, as well as several wonderful pastries.

 Their menu changes frequently to take advantage of seasonal produce, and also their own creativity!